 Online platforms are places we can connect, express, learn and explore.

-We’re holding social media platforms to account, calling on them to make our social media what we want it to be.
+At Belong To, we’re holding social media platforms to account, calling on them to make our social media what we want it to be and calling for politicians to hold them to account through regulation.

 #ITSOURSOCIALMEDIA #FEEDTHEGOOD #BLOCKTHEBAD